RedHatQE/carbon/docs/users/definitions/report.rst

     *   - save_file
         - configuration option to save a copy of the xUnit file before performing the xUnit conversion.
-        - By default this is set to true to make a copy.
+        - By default this is set to True to make a copy.

     *   - wait_timeout
         - configuration option to set how long carbon should